lucups/bgm/README.md

-# bgm
+# BGM
-A blog program build by gin and markdown.
+BGM means a blog program build by gin and markdown.